defi-ventures/BlockX-chain/x/evm/spec/01_concepts.md

 ## State DB

 The `StateDB` interface from geth represents an EVM database for full state querying of both contracts and accounts.
-The concrete type that fulfills this interface on Ethermint is the `CommitStateDB`.
+The concrete type that fulfills this interface on Tokn is the `CommitStateDB`.

 ## State Object